joaopfg/Datathon-SCOR/README.md

 # Datathon-SCOR
 Web app and data treatment for datathon organized by SCOR

-### How to use the script get_data.py to get all the data from NHANES website
+### Using the script get_data.py to get all the data from NHANES website
 It's necessary to have the following python libraries installed on your machine: os, re and BeautifulSoup.
 If you don't have some of them you can install it through pip.
 Then just run it as a common python program:
 ```